When assumptions become decisions

 Not every strong argument is necessarily a deciding factor in a purchase.

-You refine your arguments in the areas where customers actually compare, evaluate and decide.
+You refine your argumentation in the areas where customers actually compare, evaluate and decide.

 Case Study 4